microsoft/aici/README.md

 In particular, Wasm modules cannot access the filesystem, network, or any other resources.
 They also cannot spin threads or access any timers (this is relevant for Spectre/Meltdown attacks).

-## Architecture

-This AICI runtime is implemented in the [aicirt](aicirt) crate, while the binary AICI interface is specified in the [aici_abi](aici_abi) crate.

-The LLM engines are often implemented in Python, and thus the [pyaici](pyaici) Python packages provides a class to spin up and communicate with `aicirt` process via POSIX shared memory and semaphores.
-Using shared memory ensures there is very little work to be done on the Python side (other than wrapping that memory as a tensor).

-The [rllm](rllm) crate implements a reference LLM engine, which can be used for testing.
-**The text below is outdated.**

-The (harness)[harness] folder contains samples for using aicirt with different LLM engines:

-- [HuggingFace Transformers](harness/run_hf.py), run with `./scripts/hf.sh`
-- [vLLM script](harness/run_vllm.py), run with `./scripts/vllm.sh`
-- [vLLM REST server](harness/vllm_server.py), run with `./scripts/server.sh`;
-  the REST server is compatible with OpenAI and adds an endpoint for uploading Wasm modules;
-  see [pyaici.rest](pyaici/rest.py) for an example on how it can be used

 ## Contributing